pagkly/Zed/Investopedia3/Quote-Driven Market.md

 ## Understanding a Quote-Driven Market

 Quote-driven markets are most commonly found in markets for bonds, currencies, and commodities.
 Quote-driven markets are also known as a dealers market because all trades are executed through dealers.
-The dealers, working with investment banks, commercial banks, and broker-dealers, provide quotes for different instruments and all customers need to trade through them at the [quoted prices](https://www.investopedia.com/terms/q/quoted-price.asp).
+The dealers, working with investment banks, commercial banks, and broker-dealers, provide quotes for different instruments and all customers need to trade through them at the [[quoted prices]](https://www.investopedia.com/terms/q/quoted-price.asp).

 Some people may also refer to quote-driven markets as a dealer- or price-driven market.
 The following are some of the key points about the quote-driven market.

 Traders may either accept the prices quoted by the dealers or try to negotiate better prices either themselves or through their broker or agent.
 In a pure quote-driven market, all traders must trade through dealers; however, dealers may also trade among themselves through inter-dealer brokers.
-In a quote-driven market, dealers supply all the [liquidity](https://www.investopedia.com/terms/l/liquidity.asp) in the market.
+In a quote-driven market, dealers supply all the [[liquidity]](https://www.investopedia.com/terms/l/liquidity.asp) in the market.

 Dealers may choose not to execute a trade for a specific client.
 This is often done because some dealers specialize in certain types of clients, such as retail or institutional.